Screen Printing

 On dark items a white base colour is applied, flash cured and the desired colours are printed on top, ensuring bright colours, even on black material.
 Once the garment is printed the ink is cured by being sent through a heated tunnel dryer, which ensures durability.

-Screen printing is more economically viable for large volume orders because once the initial setting up is ready (creating colour separation screens of the design required), the printing process can be carried out rapidly.
+Screen printing is more economically viable for large-volume orders because once the initial setup is ready (creating colour separation screens of the design required), the printing process can be carried out rapidly.

 Pros